Cache-Aided MIMO Communications: DoF Analysis and Transmitter Optimization: Linear Multicast Transmission Schemes for MIMO-CC

 \section{Linear Multicast Transmission Schemes for MIMO-CC}

-The placement and delivery strategies proposed in the proof of Theorem~\ref{Th:DoF} can be implemented using any linear transmitter and receiver structures (as the number of unicast streams per user is explicitly limited by $\beta\leq G$).
-However, as discussed in Remark~\ref{remark2-Dof}, relying fully on unicast beamforming and signal domain processing may severely degrade the finite-SNR performance.
-Also, maximizing the DoF may not even be desirable for rate optimization in finite-SNR~\cite{tolli2017multi,salehi2022multi}.
-On the other hand, the alternative design in Section~\ref{section:MCMG} based on optimizing the covariance matrices of the transmitted multicast signals improves the finite-SNR rate, but requires non-linear receiver processing in general, and the rate optimization problem may also be too complex for practical implementation as the number of the rate constraints of the MAC region in~\eqref{eq:P_optimum2} increases exponentially w.r.t the total number of parallel streams in each transmission.

-In this section, we introduce a new class of generalized linear multicast transmission strategies that may not necessarily achieve the enhanced DoF value in Theorem~\ref{Th:DoF} but are designed to maximize the delivery rate at a given SNR level constrained by linear processing condition at each receiver.
-All the proposed strategies in this section are based on the original multi-server (MS) scheme in~\cite{shariatpanahi2018physical}, take advantage of maximal multicasting opportunities (i.e., XOR codewords of size $t+1$), and are symmetric in the sense that each target user receives an equal number of streams per each transmission.

-\begin{remarknum} \normalfont The proposed class of linear multicast transmission schemes is a subset of all possible schemes for a given network.
-The symmetric rate achieved through these schemes may not be \emph{globally} optimal, and, for example, non-linear or non-symmetric schemes with better performance may be found.
+As discussed in Section~\ref{section:DoF}, the maximum MIMO-CC DoF under the linear decodability constraints of Theorem~\ref{Th:DoF} can be achieved using unicast beamforming combined with signal-domain interference cancellation.
+However, signal domain processing imposes implementation challenges~\cite{salehi2022enhancing}, and relying fully on unicast beamforming severely degrades the finite-SNR performance.
+Similarly, maximizing the number of parallel streams to match the DoF may not even be desirable for rate optimization in finite-SNR~\cite{tolli2017multi,salehi2022multi}.
+In this section, we introduce a new class of generalized linear multicast transmission strategies that may not necessarily achieve the maximum number of parallel streams (similar to the enhanced DoF value in~\eqref{eq:total_DoF}) but are designed to maximize the delivery rate at a given SNR level constrained by linear processing conditions at each receiver.
+All the proposed strategies are based on the original multi-server (MS) scheme in~\cite{shariatpanahi2018physical}, take advantage of maximal multicasting opportunities (i.e., XOR codewords of size $t+1$), and are symmetric in the sense that each target user receives an equal number of streams per each transmission.
+The linear beamforming used to realize the proposed scheduling framework in MIMO-CC class follows an iterative design adapted from~\cite{mahmoodi2021low}; to keep the focus on the novel scheduling scheme, its details are relegated to Appendix~\ref{section:Linear_BF}. \begin{remarknum} The proposed class of linear multicast transmission schemes is a subset of all possible schemes for a given network.
+The symmetric rate achieved through these schemes may not be globally optimal, and, for example, non-linear or non-symmetric schemes with better performance may be found.
 However, as it is practically impossible to consider all feasible transmission strategies, we focus only on a subset of strategies with a well-defined structure and realistic practical implementability. \end{remarknum}